UW-THINKlab/P2P_sharing_open_source/README.md

 - `data`: The derived data used in this project.
 - `src`: The source code of this project.
     - `community.py`: The code for generating community-based social networks and P2P resource-sharing networks.
-    - `resource_sharing_model.py`: The resource shairng model.
+    - `resource_sharing_model.py`: The P2P resource-shairng model.
     - `evaluation_metrics.py`: The evaluation metrics for resilience loss.
 - `results`: The scenario analysis results.
 - `demo`: The demo code and expected output.
 - `figs`: The figures generated in this project.

 ## Framework
-The framework of this repo is shown as below.
-The modules and workflows are shown in the following sections.
+The framework of this the place-based P2P resource sharing is shown as below.
+For more details, please refer to the paper.

 ![Alt text](figs/methodology_framework.png)

-### Coomunity-based social network
+### Place-based social network

+This module requires the following data:
+- Degree distribution.
+- Distance decay function.
+- Household-to-household distance.
+- The proportion of strong and weak ties in the community.

 Degree distribution.
 - Laurelhurst.